Easter Themed Discovery Bottle

 • Voss water bottle or any clear plastic bottle (you can use glass with older children).

-• Clear hair gel or hand sanitizer (we used hand sanitizer for ours since we didn't have hair gel).
+• Clear hair gel or hand sanitizer (we used hand sanitizer since we didn't have hair gel).

 • Pink glitter.